 Over 300 individual whale sharks have been identified around Ningaloo Reef, Australia

-This stunning stretch of Western Australia’s coast is home to vast coral gardens and marine megafauna of all kinds, including whale sharks.
+This stunning stretch of Western Australia’s coast known as Ningaloo is home to vast coral gardens and marine megafauna of all kinds, including whale sharks.
 But, lucky divers can also encounter manta rays, sea turtles, sharks, and even migratory whales in these waters!
 And, thanks to the use of spotter planes, many operators can now guarantee encounters with your target wildlife, offering to reschedule your tour if they come up empty-handed.
 In Western Australia, whale sharks are a protected species.
 So, these full and half-day adventures include environmental briefings and adhere to rigid guidelines to ensure passive encounters that are safe for sharks and humans alike.

 Over 300 individual whale sharks have been identified from these waters, many returning to the same place year after year.
-This is one of the largest documented gatherings in the world, and it’s all based on blooming plankton - the whale sharks’ favourite meal.
-While this can reduce the visibility for snorkellers, it likely won’t impact your encounter, as most sightings take place on the surface in just a few metres of water.
+This is one of the largest documented gatherings in the world, and it’s all based on blooming plankton – the whale sharks’ favourite meal.
+While this can reduce the visibility for snorkelers, it likely won’t impact your encounter, as most sightings take place on the surface in just a few metres of water.
 And, thanks to the professional photography packages included with most tours, you won’t have to worry about getting the perfect images.

 • When to visit – Peak whale shark season runs from March through September, with nearly guaranteed sightings thanks to the use of spotter planes